Rish-it/ZapFlow/README.md

 - **TypeScript**: Strongly typed programming language that builds on JavaScript.

 ## Getting Started
-Follow these steps to get AutomateIQ up and running on your local machine.
+Follow these steps to get ZapFlow up and running on your local machine.

 ### Prerequisites
 - **Node.js**: Version 14.x or higher.